2024-08-05

 • Communication/interfacing between different groups/fields relevant to the realization of IHRS.

-• Conceptual and methodological support to working groups for national & regional vertical datums and reference frames definitions as realizations of IRHS.
+• Conceptual and methodological support to working groups for national&regional vertical datums and reference frames definitions as realizations of IRHS.

-Working Groups of Sub-Commission 1.1
+Working Groups of Sub-Commission 2.2

-(joint with ISG, IGFS
+(joint with IGFS, ISG)

 Vice-Chair: Tao Jiang (China)